-The rank distribution of states in descending order of subsidy incidence is presented in Table 3 (p 53).
-The distribution has remained broadly stable, though there has been some churn.
-Between 1987-88 and 2011-12, there was no change in the rank of six states.
-But, Maharashtra that had the top rank with 6.5% subsidy incidence in 1987-88 had slipped down six ranks to the seventh position by 2011-12.
-Another state that slipped significantly was West Bengal (-3).
-Bihar, which was at the bottom in 1987-88, remained there even in 2011-12.
+The rank distribution of states in descending order of subsidy incidence is presented in Table 3.
+The distribution has remained broadly stable though there has been some churn.
+Between 1987-88 and 2011-12 there was no change in the rank of six states.
+But Maharashtra which had the top rank with 6.5% subsidy incidence in 1987-88 had slipped down 6 ranks to 7th position by 2011-12.
+Another state which slipped significantly was West Bengal (-3).
+Bihar which was at the bottom in 1987-88 remained there even in 2011-12.
 The states that improved their ranks the most were Rajasthan (+5), Tamil Nadu (+4), Kerala (+3) and Punjab (+3), which achieved the top rank.
 It was followed by Tamil Nadu and Haryana.

-By 2015-16, West Bengal had improved and moved up by two ranks and so also had Bihar.
-MP lost two ranks to hit the bottom of the rank ordering.
-Haryana also slipped two ranks.
+By 2015-16 West Bengal had improved and moved up by 2 ranks and so also had Bihar.
+Madhya Pradesh lost 2 ranks to hit the bottom of the rank ordering.
+Haryana also slipped 2 ranks.
 Other states either maintained their 2011-12 rank or moved up or down by just one rank.